 Oh what a year!
-I escaped the country, fell in love, and at 36, finally experimented with adulthood.
+I escaped the country, collected some love, and at 36, finally experimented with adulthood.

 As 2013 winds down, I am confronting the things I normally brush off as uptight and un-fun (ambitions, motherhood, money, my future), and enjoying the process of, ya know, dealing with reality.
 It’s not so scary after all — not when you’re ready.